 The aim of our pastoral care is simple, it is to maintain an environment where each child is able to flourish in the classroom and thrive as an individual and active member of our school community.

 We achieve this through adopting a very proactive approach, underpinned by rigorous processes, strong support networks, access to experts, open communication and a close, compassionate community.

 We are well organised.
 We have established processes and practices in place that allow us to track the emotional and academic development of our children

 throughout their time with us, enabling us to intervene quickly if necessary.
 Three times a week our Assistant Head Welfare and our Headmaster meet all staff at Little Stream or Upper School to discuss individual children’s welfare and pastoral needs.
 All Nash House staff meet once a week for a pastoral meeting to discuss individual children’s welfare and pastoral needs.

 We are proactive – everything we do is centred around the children and enabling them to believe in themselves.
 We encourage peer-to-peer mentoring and self-awareness.
 We embed a growth mindset, instil mindfulness and build resilience.
 Challenging topics like bullying and puberty are regularly and openly discussed.
-Parents are also encouraged to attend our series of PSHE talks that cover subjects such as growing up, transition, online safety and drugs and alcohol and information assemblies in Little Stream.
+Parents are also encouraged to attend our series of PSHCEE talks that cover subjects such as growing up, transition, online safety and drugs and alcohol and information assemblies in Little Stream.